Safe Routes to School: Connecting the youth by foot, bike, and bus

 Safe Routes to School is a federally funded program that helps communities to improve safety, reduce traffic congestion, and promote healthy lifestyles by encouraging and enabling children to walk or bike to school.

-Safe Routes has helped organize bike and walk groups that keep kids safe, take the stress out of the morning commute, and reduce traffic congestion.
-Call us to join one today!
+Safe routes has helped organize walking and biking groups that keep kids safe, take the stress out of the morning commute and reduce traffic congestion.
+Call us to join or start one today!